The Accidental Husband: Plot

 Patrick decides to throw out everything related to Emma or Sophia, but instead reads Emma's book, Real Love.
-He comes to confront her about the book because he thinks it only points out all the bad things in a relationship.
+He comes to the radio station to confront her about the book because he thinks it only points out all the bad things in a relationship.
 Patrick and Emma continue their argument in an elevator.
-Suddenly Patrick flashes his New York City Fire Department badge and asks the other occupants to leave the elevator.
+Suddenly Patrick flashes his FDNY badge, asking the other occupants to leave the elevator.
 He then locks the elevator to kiss Emma.
-Security staff see them through a CCTV in the elevator and ask them to leave.
+Security staff see them through CCTV in the elevator and ask them to leave.

 Emma finally has the signed and notarized annulment papers, but she considers calling off her wedding.
-She goes to Patrick’s lodgings and they make love that night.
+She goes to Patrick's lodgings and they make love that night.
 The following morning, Emma finds all the papers related to her and Sophia in the trash.
 Patrick then confesses that he had initially wanted to teach her a lesson about love but then fell for her.
-Emma then goes back to the honorable Richard, who still loves her and says that she wants to marry him.
+Emma then goes back to the honorable Richard, who still loves her, saying that she still wants to marry him.

 One day before her wedding, Patrick calls her at the radio station and tells her that he loves her.
 She does not answer him.
-The next day on her wedding day, she confides in her father, Wilder, and asks for his advice.
+The next day, which is her wedding day, she confides in her father Wilder, and asks for his advice.
 He tells her that the decision is hers.
 Richard comes to see Emma in the bridal chamber.
-Richard had also heard the radio show the night before and tells her that he wants her to be happy, and they amicably break up.
+He had also heard the radio show the night before and tells her that he wants her to be happy, so they amicably break up.

-Emma sets off the church's fire sprinklers in an attempt to get Patrick to the church.
-Meanwhile, the fire department where Patrick works is called to the church to put out the fire.
-When Patrick arrives there, Emma and Patrick get married and leave in the fire truck.
-The final scene shifts to a year later where it is shown that Emma is pregnant and that she and Patrick are still very much in love.
+Emma sets off the church's fire sprinklers, hoping to get Patrick to the church.
+Meanwhile, his fire department is called to the church to put out the fire.
+When Patrick arrives, Emma and he get married and leave in the fire truck.
+The final scene shifts to a year later where it is shown that Emma is pregnant and she and Patrick are still very much in love.

 Cast

 Soundtrack

-The film features several Indian songs, including A. R. Rahman's "Yaro Yarodi", "Swasamae" and "Rang De" (from the films Alaipayuthey, Thenali and Thakshak respectively) as well as Panjabi Hit Squad's "Kuriyeh".
+The film features several of A. R. Rahman's songs including "Rang De", "Yaro Yarodi" and "Swasamae" (from the Hindi film Thakshak and the Tamil films Alai Payuthey and Thenali respectively) as well as Panjabi Hit Squad's "Kuriyeh".

 Release

-Theatrically, the film was released on February 29, 2008 in the UK and was scheduled to be released on August 22, 2008 in the United States.
-It was delayed to March 27, 2009 before being shelved indefinitely following the bankruptcy of its distributor, Yari Film Group's releasing division.
+Theatrically, the film was released on February 29, 2008, in the UK and was scheduled to be released on August 22, 2008, in the United States.
+It was delayed to March 27, 2009, before being shelved indefinitely following the bankruptcy of its distributor, Yari Film Group's releasing division.
 It was released direct-to-DVD in the United States on November 10, 2009.